 Since the right-hand side of the road is where bicyclists travel, one of the most common traffic accidents involving bicycles is when a vehicle turns right and impedes or hits a bicycle.

 These turns can happen so fast that there is no way for a cyclist to avoid being hit or hitting the vehicle as it turns into their path.
-To make the situation worse, there is often nowhere for the cyclist to go, being trapped between traffic and the side of the road.
-These types of accidents can result in severe injuries that can take months, even years to overcome.
+There is often nowhere for the cyclist to go, trapped between traffic and the side of the road.
+These accidents can result in severe injuries that can take months, even years, to overcome.

-A lawyer with experience with these cases and can advise you of your legal options for pursuing a claim or lawsuit against the responsible party.
-As with all of our bike accident cases, there is only a legal fee charged when there is a recovery for you.
+A lawyer with experience with these cases will personally review your case and advise you of your legal options for pursuing a claim or lawsuit against the responsible party.
+As with all of our bike accident cases, only a legal fee is charged for recovery for you.

 Law Regarding Right Turning Vehicles